Berea-CS-Courses/capstone-project-EzraSkwarka/Deliverables/D5 - Testing Plan.md

   - at one point red gave themselves the goal of they wanted to fill up all of the mine tiles with mithril rocks because "I like this color, it's blue." this led to the discovery of an interesting bug even that it was possible for rock nodes to spawn underneath other Rock nodes because I did not properly implement the Collision mask for them so once they had gotten seven of the slots visually filled up nothing else was spawning on screen.
 After delving into the save file I was able to see exactly what was happening

   Games Literate: 10

   Intuitiveness: 9.5

   Comments: " well I like zooming about on the map, I felt like I was moving way too fast at first and it took some getting used to.
 I did find the game intuitive for the most part but the structures menu was extremely difficult to navigate and it's why I had to mark that down half a point.
 I think that the concept is very promising, but the game might benefit from a bit more structure and direction as well as feedback and labeling"

   Reflection: while people are really just pummeling me about the structures menu, which is fair because it is a very important part of how the game function and it is not at all intuitive.
 Red was able to help me find a myriad of bugs throughout the game, which makes sense because there are computer science major and they apparently do a lot of data and Bug testing on the side.
 Full disclosure red is a student in the class, so they did have a bit more familiarity with the project than the other testers, and that definitely showed in how they interacted with the game and its systems.
 All in all, they also provided some very useful feedback.

+### Summary
+  I found this type of testing to be very useful, both in finding out how players interpret the game that systems as well as discovering bugs.
+These tests definitely shed light into how I want to implement tutorial systems moving forward, as well as highlighting some of the communication deficiencies that already exists within the game.
+The bugs that I have found through this process as well as my thoughts and how to fix them are:

+  -  it's very difficult for the user to interact with structure menu, they should also be able to close it by hitting out of the P or Escape key once they are in build mode

+  -  when the user goes to place a structure it is always showing them the Green version, because I have forgotten to implement Collision masks on completed structures the players are currently able to build structures on top of structures

+  - similarly, the fact that the structure says up is green when they're trying to place it in the world even if they don't have enough materials makes them think that they should be able to place it.
+To fix this I think I want to list the required materials in the description box within the structures menu (which is something I intended to have any way at one point) and if the user does not have sufficient materials to build the structure, it either needs to show up as read or I need to Simply prevent them from being able to select it as an active structure within the menu itself

+  -  two issues with the node Collision masks, something's going wrong that allows rocks to spawn underneath rocks, and that's probably a deficiency with the node spawner, and either the Collision masks for trees and rocks are mismatched such that trees can spawn on the same tile as a rock or it's emblematic of the same issue before

+  -  something is wrong with the pick power calculation, it has stopped considering the structure level of mouse tool objects, I imagine it's probably still looking for the outmoded Mouse to object as opposed to be variation of the structure parent objects that I'm now using

+  - additionally, there's been a typo where the mouse tool structure is getting faster with each level on it as opposed to slower like it's supposed to.
+That is to say once it reaches structure level 6 or higher leveling it up always takes a tenth of a second flash 6 frames when in reality it is supposed to get 6 frames slower with each level not faster

+  -  not a bug per se, but there definitely needs to be some tweaking with both the movement and the player Collision system, which is already an issue on the GitHub repository, but it does bear repeating because these tests confirmed my suspicions that it didn't play correctly

 ### End-to-End